Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 The goal at the middle of your funnel is to work with your leads to figure out what they’re exactly looking for.

 This means understanding their goals, background, and interests.
-Use this information to recommend suitable solutions for them to solve their problems.
+Then, use this information to recommend suitable solutions for them to solve their problems.

 This stage of your marketing funnel consists of timely follow-ups to nurture your leads and engage customers.